TheGarvitGupta/Face-Identification/README.md

 # Add faces for the poeple
 python Azure/train_faces_add_face_3.py

-# Train the API to learn the faces and associate the features wiht the people
+# Train the API to learn the faces and associate the features with the people
 python Azure/train_faces_train_4.py
 ```